A political race in Albion, NY changes the face of Main Street forever

 Our Church Is In Front Of Yours

 The website Living Places tells the story of the second rival:

 When William Stafford, a Baptist, lost an election for County Judge he blamed his defeat on his Baptist friends whom he claimed neglected to support him.
 In spite, he sold his property adjacent to the Baptist Church to the Catholics, stipulating that Saint Joseph’s parish build directly next to the street so as to block the view from Main Street of the Baptist Church.

 As I drove around the block taking photos and marveling at such a deep seated resentment, it was obvious that Saint Joseph’s followed through on their end of the deal.

 While standing in certain places, you can’t see the facade of the Baptist Church at all!
 Checkout the photos, and next time you’re in Albion take a look for yourself!

 Special thanks to our friend Bill Lattin for sharing the fun story with me.
-Also thanks to our friends Jeri and Lou at the Erie Canal Schoolhouse Bed and Breakfast in Albion for helping procure some of the research on this post!
+Also, thanks to our friends Jeri and Lou at the Erie Canal Schoolhouse Bed and Breakfast in Albion!
+They helped with providing some of the research on this post!